NaverPayDev/pite/README.md

 The `includeRequiredPolyfill` and `skipRequiredPolyfillCheck` options allow you to adjust the polyfill injection criteria and processing behavior.
 These options provide flexibility in applying polyfills based on project requirements.

 - `includeRequiredPolyfill` allows explicit inclusion of polyfills deemed necessary for the library’s functionality.
 By specifying the required polyfills, they will be automatically included to ensure proper execution.
 These polyfills are applied at runtime and are not bundled directly within the library.
 Therefore, `core-js-pure@3.x` must be installed as a dependency.
 - `skipRequiredPolyfillCheck` prevents errors from being raised even if certain polyfills are detected as necessary.
-This option is useful when the library does not require specific polyfills, despite automated detection indicating otherwise. `core-js` not only detects missing features in target environments but also applies polyfills for proposal-stage features, browser-reported bugs, and extensions to existing functionalities.
-As a result, an error may be triggered even for unused features.
+This option is useful when the library does not require specific polyfills, despite automated detection indicating otherwise.
+`core-js` not only detects missing features in target environments, but it also inserts polyfills for proposal-stage features, features with reported bugs in specific browser versions, newly introduced extensions to existing features, and cases where JavaScript’s dynamic nature makes it difficult to accurately determine the presence of prototype methods.
+This behavior may lead to unnecessary polyfills being added, which can differ from a developer’s intent to simply complement browser support.
+To prevent this, you can use the `skipRequiredPolyfillCheck` option to exclude certain polyfills.
+By carefully controlling this option, you can optimize the overall package size.
+However, **if a feature genuinely falls outside the supported browser range and requires a polyfill**, issues may arise, so use this option with caution.
+(See [example packages](#example-packages) that use the `skipRequiredPolyfillCheck` option.)

 ## Example Packages